-The drink that broke my 15 year long Starbucks order!
-Skip the coffee shop and make this iced Matcha Latte Recipe at home!
-No matcha whisk needed.
-Plus, a quick rundown of matcha benefits and how it helps blood sugar management!
+This iced matcha latte is the drink that broke my 15 year long Starbucks order!
+I'll tell you how to make it at home with no matcha whisk, and give you a quick rundown of matcha benefits and how it helps blood sugar management!

-This green tea latte has been my Starbucks order for a year now.
-Long story short - I manned a booth at a health fair that had this latte, but warmed, and my classmates convinced me to try it.
-Months later while running errands I wanted a drink other than water, but didn't want my normal coffee drink.
-I asked if they made the matcha latte iced and they did.
-I haven't looked back since.
+Long story short - I manned a booth at a health fair that had this latte, warmed, and my classmates convinced me to try it.
+Months later, while running errands, I wanted a drink that wasn't water or my normal coffee drink.
+I asked if they made the matcha latte, iced, and they did!
+This green tea latte has been my fix for over a year now.

 "An iced matcha latte with oat milk and 2 stevia packets."